-How true that is!
-Don't give up but trust in the Lord because you will not find peace, protection anywhere else except the Lord!
-Spurgeon put it like this, "Always be afraid of being afraid.
+Spurgeon again put it like this, "Always be afraid of being afraid.
 Failing faith means failing strength.
 Do not regard despondency as merely a loss of joy, view it as draining away your spiritual life.
 Struggle against it, for it often happens that when faith ebbs sin comes to the flood.
 He who does not comfortably trust God will soon seek after comfort somewhere else."

 What an important lesson for us to learn.

-1. We tend to think that when things are going well, when the enemy leaves us alone, we are doing well.
+We tend to think that when things are going well, when the enemy leaves us alone, we are doing well.
 In reality, it is just the opposite.

-When the heat is turned up the enemy is trying to stop us from the work we are doing for the Lord and when things are going well, most of the time it means we are not walking with the Lord and the enemy doesn't care what we do then.
+When the heat is turned up the enemy is trying to stop us from doing the work we are supposed to be doing for the Lord.
+And when things are going well, most of the time it means we are not walking with the Lord, and the enemy doesn't care what we do then.

 Think about David, Saul leaves him alone, but he is in the camp of the enemy, outside the land of Israel!

 It is as Morgan wrote, "It is impossible to see David taking refuge in Gath, without recognizing that he had lost for the time being the clear vision of God which made him strong against Goliath."

-And David is not alone; he brings his family and his men with him.
+And here he is in Gath of all places, the hometown of the giant, Goliath that he killed!
+But here he is, but he is not alone!

+David's defection to the Philistines touched even more than the six hundred men, it touched all their families.

+It directly touched David's household also, because Ahinoam and Abigail were with him.

 Our sin, our backsliding does affect those around us and not in a good way.
 He was their leader and yet he was leading them away from the Lord at this point.

-1. Last time Achish kicked David out but this time, seeing the 600 men with him, he must have thought David would be a benefit to him and he gives David the boarder town of Ziklag, which was located in the foothills between Philistine and Simeonite territory according to Joshua 19:5.
+Last time Achish kicked David out but this time, seeing the 600 men with him, he must have thought David would be a benefit to him and he gives David the border town of Ziklag, kind of a suburb of Gath, which was located in the foothills between Philistine and Simeonite territory, according to Joshua 19:5.

 Thus, they are no longer on the run, they have a city to dwell in, a fortified city and yet, when you are outside God's will you are never safe and you can be in the most dangerous place in the world and obeying the Lord, and it is the safest place to be.

-You see, that is where faith, where trust comes in.
-Are we willing to submit to Him or walk by sight and see the salvation we can bring to a situation, which is never good!
+You see, that is where faith comes in.
+This is where trust comes in.
+Are we willing to submit to Him or are we going to walk by sight and see the salvation we can bring to a situation, which is never good!

-1. David understands that he is living where he shouldn't be living and thus, I believe he is trying to justify this by attacking the enemies of Israel.
-In doing so he not only kills all the people but he robs them.
+David understands that he is living where he shouldn't be living and thus, I believe he is trying to justify this by attacking the enemies of Israel.

+In doing so he not only kills all the people, but he robs them.

 And because there is no one left alive, no one could tell Achish what David was doing but that will not stop Achish from asking David what he has been up to.

 Let's see how that situation plays out.